-Being both an experienced Alpine and Telemark skier, I noticed that skiing Telemark seemed to alleviate my back pain somewhat.
+Being both an experienced Alpine and Telemark skier, and now a Telemark instructor, I noticed that skiing Telemark seemed to alleviate my back pain somewhat.
 Considering the particularly athletic nature of Telemark skiing, this may come as something of a surprise, but I could see that the muscular development it encourages was probably the source of the beneficial effect.
 Ultimately, it was massage every day for about a week, combined with the physical rigours of Telemark skiing that broke the cycle of pain enabling me to get back into the exercise routine I’d previously eased up on, and to intensify it.
 Things got massively better from thereon.

 It was massage that got me back on the road to recovery and I decided to learn how to do it myself, properly, so that I could help others.
 For me personally, one of the most valuable lessons was in postural assessment.
 A basic postural assessment takes only about 10 minutes, but it revealed what numerous consultations and an MRI scan failed to do: I had a lateral hip tilt, resulting in muscular imbalance between the right and left sides of my body and thus creating hip and lower back pain.
 The tilt would probably have been the result of a blow to my hips at some stage, quite possibly from the gymnastics I’d done in my youth or from a skiing fall (a previous x-ray revealed a fractured vertebra which had healed without me being aware of it), and over the years it had become entrenched in my posture.
 The exercises I’d found relieved the pain were helping to counteract the problem, but until my hips were realigned my body was unable to regain it’s bio-mechanical balance and recover fully.
 Four sessions of myofascial release re-lengthened the side of my trunk that had shortened and returned my hip to the horizontal.

-Now 47, I’m as fit as ever and committed to helping others to banish pain without resorting to drugs, improve their mobility, enhance their fitness and achieve their sporting and lifestyle goals.
+Now in my fifties, I’m as fit as ever and committed to helping others to banish pain without resorting to drugs, improve their mobility, enhance their fitness and achieve their sporting and lifestyle goals.
 If you’re like me, you’re not prepared to forsake the sports and activities you’ve enjoyed throughout your life to settle for a more sedentary existence as you become older, and why should you?
 The next time anyone looks you in the eye and says “what do you expect at your age”, turn the other cheek and take yourself in hand.